-- Weekly preparation (analyses of assigned works); active seminar participation and consistent ability to interrelate current and prior readings and analyses. - Several short "skill-oriented" assignments to hand in throughout the semester: exercises in phrase identification (Caplin, etc.); exercises in individual piece/score "labeling" or analyses (e.g., a photocopied score with your analytical markings); Mozart Piano Sonata worksheet (due around week 5) and (perhaps) other worksheets; etc. To be announced on a weekly basis. - A close awareness of the methodologies and arguments presented in the Elements of Sonata Theory, as well as an overview of other, differing systems of sonata-analysis.
-The first four or five weeks will entail an initial reading most of the Elements, to which we shall be referring throughout the semester.
+- Weekly preparation (analyses of assigned works); active seminar participation and consistent ability to interrelate current and prior readings and analyses. - Weekly reading assignments from the Elements of Sonata Theory.
+You will be expected to have a close awareness of its methodologies and terminology.
+Regular review of past reading assignments in this book. - Several short, skill-oriented assignments to hand in throughout the semester: exercises in phrase identification (Caplin, etc.); exercises in individual piece/score "labeling" or analyses (e.g., a photocopied score with your analytical markings); brief-analysis worksheets (Mozart Piano Sonatas and other works.), to be announced on a weekly basis.

-- Weekly preparation: outside reading of chapters and articles handed out in class or placed on reserve, to be announced.
-Occasionally: two to four extracts or articles (or book-chapters) may be assigned in a given week-usually printed discussions of the assigned pieces or the analytical principles involved. - Two brief papers (Weeks 6-9) involving individual analysis of selected sonata movements.
-Pieces to be announced. - One final analytical paper (3500-5000 words) whose topic is to be determined.
-This should demonstrate a familiarity with the practice and terminology of Sonata Theory.
+- Additional reading of chapters and articles handed out in class or placed on reserve, to be announced.
+Occasionally: two to four extracts or articles (or book-chapters) may be assigned in a given week-usually printed discussions of the assigned pieces (from differing points of view) or the analytical principles involved. - Two brief papers (Weeks 6-9) involving individual analysis of selected sonata movements.
+Pieces to be announced. - Final exam.
+This will probably include an analytical discussion of two or three movements from the perspective Sonata Theory.
+The exam should demonstrate a strong familiarity with the seminar's terms, concepts, and definitions, some of which you may be asked to define.